Azure/ResourceModules/docs/wiki/The CI environment - Deployment validation.md

 This paragraph describes how the removal of resources deployed by a module is performed and how to modify the default behavior if a specific module or resource type needs it.

 The removal step is triggered after the deployment completes.
-It takes care of removing all resources deployed as part of the previous deployment step.
+It removes all resources deployed in the previous deployment step.
 The reason is twofold:

 - Make sure to keep the validation subscription cost as low as possible.
 - Allow test deployments from scratch at every run.